Badatos/neverwinterguide_FR/03 - Locations of Neverwinter.md

 The Many-Arrow tribe discovered and started to loot the tavern and its vast wine stores when they invaded Padhiver's Tower District.
 One night, in the midst of their looting and revelry at the Fallen Tower, the phantasmic images appeared and scared the orcs out of the building.
 The orcs eventually mustered their courage and, once realizing the phantom images were harmless, returned to the building.

 An enterprising single-eared orc named "Vagdru One-Ear" restored the site to being a functioning tavern.
-By way of a mutual agreement between*Lord Neverember* and the leadership of the Many-Arrow tribe, the tavern now serves as a neutral ground between the orcs and other races that occupy the city.
+By way of a mutual agreement between*Lord Longuebraise* and the leadership of the Many-Arrow tribe, the tavern now serves as a neutral ground between the orcs and other races that occupy the city.
 All are welcome to enjoy the tavern's offerings provided they start no trouble.
 Any troublemakers that violate this truce are likely to face the immediate wrath of the tavern's regular clientele.
 The tavern's current offerings, however, are "humble" and priced accordingly.
 The wine and ale are inexpensive but satisfactory.
 Raw meat, of an unknown source, is served up to be prepared over an open cook fire.

 |![D20](d20.svg)**maîtres de donjon' Inspiration**|
 |---|